 This method returns the FrameStepper object that was used to construct this Frame object in the stepper output parameter.
-This method returns true on success and false on error.

 '''

-bool getLibOffset(std::string &lib, Dyninst::Offset &offset, void &symtab)
+bool getLibOffset(std::string &lib, Dyninst::Offset &offset, void &symtab) const

 '''

 This method returns the DSO (a library or executable) and an offset into that DSO that points to the location within that DSO where this frame was created. lib is the path to the library that was loaded, and offset is the offset into that library.
 The return value of the symtab parameter is dependent on the SymbolLookup implementation-by default it will contain a pointer to a Dyninst::Symtab object for this DSO.
 See the SymtabAPI Programmer's Guide for more information on using Dyninst::Symtab objects.